 Reduce the visibility of superficial scars

-After one of our professional practitioners evaluate your skin, we will discuss the best medical peel choice for your skin type.
+After a professional practitioner evaluates your skin, we will discuss the best medical peel choice for your skin type.
 After treatment, you can expect your skin to look fresh, smooth, and younger.

-People with fair skin and light hair are the best candidates for a medical peel, but patients with other skin pigmentation and hair color can achieve good results as well, with an experienced, qualified practitioner.
-If you’re unhappy with the appearance of your skin, don’t smoke, and have realistic expectations of what can be achieved, then a medical grade peel could be a great option for you.
+People with fair skin and light hair are the best candidates for a medical peel.
+Still, patients with other skin pigmentation and hair color can achieve good results with an experienced, qualified practitioner.
+If you're unhappy with the appearance of your skin, don't smoke, and have realistic expectations of what can be achieved, then a medical-grade peel could be an excellent option.

 Medical Considerations Before You Decide

-If you’re considering medical grade peels, it’s recommended that you don’t smoke for a few weeks before and after your treatment.
-If you’re taking medication for acne such as Accutane®, consider an alternative treatment type, as the chemicals can hamper the facial peel process.
-If you have active skin infections, and large or unusual scar formations, it’s possible one of the qualified BHRC practitioners will recommend an alternative treatment for you.
-Finally, if you’ve got a family history of heart problems, the medical grade peel treatment may not be suitable.
+If you're considering medical-grade peels, it's recommended that you don't smoke for a few weeks before and after your treatment.
+If you're taking medication for acne, such as Accutane®, consider an alternative treatment type, as the chemicals can hamper the facial peel process.
+If you have active skin infections and large or unusual scar formations, one of the qualified BHRC practitioners may recommend an alternative treatment for you.
+Finally, if you have a family history of heart problems, the medical-grade peel treatment may not be suitable.